apiaryio/apiaryio.github.com/_posts/2016-01-19-We-ve-got-Swagger.md

 to move easily between the languages.
 Whichever description language you choose, use Apiary as the design platform.

-Swagger has been moved to OpenAPI Initiative, a neutral industry effort to find interoperability between API tools.
+The Swagger specification recently moved to the OpenAPI Initiative, an open, industry-wide effort to find interoperability between API tools.
 We welcome and support this goal and are working towards joining OpenAPI Initiative as a member and technical contributor.
 OpenAPI is based on Swagger 2.0 specification, and currently Apiary supports Swagger 2.0 out of the gate.

 Questions?
 Ask away!
 We will be hosting a [webinar on February 2nd][webinar] to give a live demo of the Swagger features.
 It will be followed it up with a Q&A